Root Canals, when are they necessary?

 Do I need an endodontist to perform a root canal?

-In most situations, Dr. Jodi Day can complete root canals in 1-2 visits; however, some teeth have a complicated anatomy, therefore, as endodontist should perform this procedure.
+In most situations, Dr. Jodi Day can complete root canals in 1-2 visits; however, some teeth have complicated anatomy; therefore, as endodontist should perform this procedure.

 Cracked tooth and root canal prognosis